1. Get back into a routine

 Life in lockdown has probably been more fluid than normal term time.
 Whilst there are benefits to flexibility, in the long term, kids thrive in a routine.

 This means getting up at the same time every day, eating regular meals and following structured bedtimes.
 Encouraging your children back into the term-time schedule a week before school starts will do a lot to ease the transition.

 Talk through the process with your children.
 Children can find periods of transition stressful.
 Discuss what to expect and listen to their concerns, but don't rush to try and fix everything at once.

 Allow them to vent their worries before reassuring them they can cope.
 A degree of stress or distress regarding a change of routine is to be expected and not avoided.
 Instead, work on finding coping strategies such as physical activities or breathing exercises.

 3. Healthy eating

 Plan and test healthy breakfast recipes to start your child's day off right.

 If cooking isn't an option, choose a low sugar cereal and add a banana, strawberries or other fresh fruit with a little honey.
 For more ideas, these are some recipes that are fun and easy to make in our article Healthy breakfasts to help get the kids back to school.

 4. Walk through the practicalities

-If it’s a new school, do a practice run of the walk to school and drop off if possible.
+Consider a practice run of the walk to school and drop off if possible, especially if travel arrangements are changing.
 Helping children visualise what’s going to happen can make anxieties seem more manageable.